 - What attractions and sites do I want to see?
 Make a list of all the attractions you want to visit at your destination.
 Look out for special deals or family discounts, where applicable.

 - What will I eat?
 If you’re booked into an all-inclusive resort or maybe a cruise ship, you don’t have to worry about food.
 If you go on a self-catering vacation, plan a few meals in advance.
 Or if you are visiting another country, make a list of foods you want to try.

 - Do I need to buy anything for this trip?
 If you are planning a camping holiday, but you don’t own a tent, it might be a bit problematic.
 Think of items you don’t have, that will make your trip more comfortable.

 - Do I need specific documentation for this trip?
-Think in the lines of a valid passport, ID’s, driver licenses etc. Anything you will need to make this vacation a success.
+Think along the lines of a valid passport, ID, driver’s license, etc. Anything you will need to make this vacation a success.

-- Is there any other notes or side adventures I want to take?
+- Are there any other notes or side adventures I want to take?
 Here you can write down any notes or ideas, which you might not have mentioned above.

 - How can I save money on this vacation?
 At this point, you might be thinking, heck, how will I even be able to afford this trip?
 There are so many aspects to a holiday.
 Being in that state of mind, reflect on the notes that you have made and see if there are any creative ways in which you can save some money, without spoiling all the fun.

 You have made it.
 Victory dance…